The royals are hiring! How to work for Prince William, Prince Harry and Duchess Kate

-It’s time to update your resume, because Prince William, the Duchess of Cambridge and Prince Harry are hiring.
+It’s time to update your resume, because Prince William, Catherine, Duchess of Cambridge and Prince Harry are hiring.

 The royal trio is in the market for a senior communications officer.
 The role will focus in particular on The Royal Foundation, the charity venture of the Duke and Duchess of Cambridge and Prince Harry.
 The foundation's priorities include promoting the welfare of those serving or who have served in the Armed Forces, helping young people build their skills, and supporting conservation efforts.